-The DSL and the Deputy DSL will receive updated child protection training every two years in order to do the following:
+The DSL and the Deputy DSLs will receive updated child protection training every two years in order to do the following:

-- understand the assessment process for providing early help assessment; - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - ensure each member of staff has access to and understand the School's safeguarding and child protection policy and procedures, especially when inducting new and part time staff;

-- be alert to the specific needs of children in need, those with SEN and young carers; - be able to keep detailed, accurate, secure written records of concerns and referrals; - obtain access to resources and attend any relevant or refresher training courses; - encourage a culture of listening to children and taking account of their wishes and feelings.
+- understand the assessment process in order to support children of all ages to improves a family's resilience and outcomes or reduces the chance of a problem getting worse - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - ensure each member of staff has access to and understand the School's safeguarding and child protection policy and procedures, especially when inducting new and part time staff; - be alert to the specific needs of children in need, those with SEN and young carers; - be able to keep detailed, accurate, secure written records of concerns and referrals; - obtain access to resources and attend any relevant or refresher training courses; - encourage a culture of listening to children and taking account of their wishes and feelings.

-The DSL and Deputy DSL will complete the online Channel General Awareness module and receive available training from the local authorities to develop an awareness of the particular local situation regarding radicalisation.
+The DSL and Deputy DSLs will complete the online Channel General Awareness module and receive available training from the local authorities to develop an awareness of the particular local situation regarding the process of a person legitimising support for, or use of, terrorist violence.
 Concerns that a child, young person and/or their parents may hold extremist views or are at risk of being radicalised will be reported to the Hammersmith & Fulham and Kensington and Chelsea Prevent Team.